iggym/Swift-Conventions-Style-Guide/README.md

 ```

 ## Function Declarations
-* short function declarations on one line including the opening brace
+* Short function declarations on one line including the opening brace
 * For functions with long signatures, add line breaks at appropriate points
-*

 Keep short function declarations on one line including the opening brace:
 ```swift